 The password that is used to access the Elasticsearch cluster.
 This password is specified when you create the cluster.

 - Run the following command to start Metricbeat:

-View the dashboard in Kibana
+View the related dashboard in the Kibana console

-Note You can configure metrics to be refreshed at 5-second intervals.
-The system generates reports for the metrics based on the intervals.
+- Click Metricbeat-cpu to view CPU metrics.Note You can configure metrics to be refreshed at 5-second intervals.
+The system generates reports for the metrics collected at these intervals.
 You can also connect to WebHook to configure alerts.